 - 1. This Court has jurisdiction over this matter. - 2.
-The Complaint charges that Defendants violated the COPPA Rule and the FTC Act by failing to provide sufficient notice on its online service of the information it Collects, or is Collected on its behalf, online from Children, how it uses such information, its Disclosure practices, and all other required content; failing to provide direct notice to Parents of its information practices; and failing to Obtain Verifiable Parental Consent prior to Collecting, using, and/or Disclosing Personal Information from Children. - 3.
-Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
+The Complaint charges that Defendants violated the COPPA Rule and the FTC Act by failing to post a privacy policy on its online service providing clear, understandable, and complete notice of its information practices; failing to provide direct notice of its information practices to parents; failing to obtain verifiable parental consent prior to collecting, using, and/or disclosing personal information from children; failing to delete personal information at the request of parents; and retaining personal information longer than reasonably necessary to fulfill the purpose for which the information was collected. - 3.
+Defendants neither admit nor deny any of the allegations in this Complaint, except as specifically stated in this Order.
 Only for purposes of this action, Defendants admit the facts necessary to establish jurisdiction. - 4.
-Defendants waive any claim that they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
+Defendants waive any claim they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
 Defendants and Plaintiff waive all rights to appeal or otherwise challenge or contest the validity of this Order.